 2. Physical Side Effects of IVF

-Many side effects stem from the hormones and medications used to stimulate the ovaries and prepare the body for egg retrieval and embryo transfer.
+Many side effects arise from the hormones and medications used to stimulate the ovaries and prepare the body for egg retrieval and embryo transfer.

 Hormonal Medication Effects

-Fertility drugs are essential to stimulate multiple eggs for retrieval.
-However, they can cause:
+Fertility drugs are necessary to stimulate multiple eggs for retrieval.
+However, they may cause:

 - Mood swings or emotional sensitivity